 In the bowl of a stand mixer with a paddle attachment cream butter, almond extract, lemon zest and sugar until light and fluffy.

-In a separate bowl combine flour and baking soda.
+In a separate bowl combine flour and baking powder.

 Slowly add half of your beaten eggs to the butter mixture.
 Then half of the flour mixture.